isomerpages/moe-nushigh/_student-development/MOE Sexuality Education/Year 1 to 4.md

 <p>The values and attitudes of our youth towards sexuality are increasingly
 shaped by their peers, exposure to the media, popular culture and the internet.
-Adolescence is a complex stage in life as the adolescent attempts to find his/her own identity and often struggles with new social relationships.
+Adolescence is a complex stage in life as the adolescent attempts to find his or her own identity and often struggles with new social relationships.
 The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
 The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various